Designing digital health services:

 Key principle: Understand and solve the right problem

 Health services exists in a complex ecosystem.
 Often we are briefed to solve a problem, only to discover that it is a symptom not a cause.
 Root cause analysis, and problem definition workshops help to determine the right problem to solve.
-Put simply, don't redesign the menu when the food is bad.
+Spend some time on this, to get it right.

 Ask